a0s6044/Agro_Feat_importance/README.md

   <img src="images/after_clean.png" width="350" />
 </p>

-<h6>Fig. (Left) Soil and harvest data happen to not coinside in general.
+<h6>Fig. (Left) Soil and harvest data happen to not coinside in general. <br>
     (Right) We removed any such data that was too far away from each other.
 After clean up we therefore obtain the figure above for the Heddinge fields. </h6>

 c) processes all data from part b to extract spatial and temporal features and stores them into the input vector dataframe;
 d) loads the images and bands already stored into the subdirectories
 e) processes these and extract spatial and temporal features which are also stored into the input vector dataframe.

 <img src="https://github.com/a0s6044/Agro_Feat_importance/blob/main/images/ndviwithcloudclean.png" width="700" height="200">
 <h6>Fig. During processing we also observe the NDVI averaged over space for each time point.
-To fill in the gaps from throwing out too clowdy data we perform linear Interpolation. </h6>
+To fill in the gaps from throwing out too clowdy data we perform linear Interpolation.
+Data from Heddinge, Sweden Nov.
+2018-Aug.
+2019.</h6>

 Cloud cleaning is performed and linear interpolation is used when clouds made the data not possible to use.
 Our hyper-parameter here is 80% or above, in terms of cloud coverage, implies we had to throw away that data.